 - Minimum clearances for the meter socket for overhead and underground construction are 42 inches across, 48 inches in front and 15 inches on each side of the meter socket.

 - Decks must be constructed to meet all applicable JCP&L standards, National Electrical Safety Code, National Electric Code (NEC), Occupational Safety and Health Administration (OSHA) and local building code requirements.

 - JCP&L must review and approve the point of attachment prior to construction, and encourages customers to contact JCP&L prior to submitting plans to builders or municipal authorities.

 Safety is a top priority for JCP&L and in order to protect its customers and facilities, the company requests that property owners contact them before any construction that involves utility lines.
 JCP&L can advise customers early in the process on minimum clearances that are required.

-Please see the attached documents for detailed drawings of meter installation requirements and meter decks.
+Please see the attached documents for detailed drawings of meter installation requirements and meter landings.